nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 01 - The Crash.md

 ### Scene 4: The Reality

 - **Key Event:** Angelica realizes she has fallen through the cracks of reality and is stranded in Earth's prehistoric past.
-  - _Key Dialog:_ **Angelica Vance:** "I am not lost in space.
+  - _Key Dialog:_ **Angelica Ward:** "I am not lost in space.
 I am lost in time."
 - **Key Event:** Angelica experiences despair but finds a spark of pride and determination to "build the future again."
-  - _Character Defining Moment:_ **Angelica Vance** — Her refusal to die in the mud and her self-identification as the "Architect" show her resilience and ambition.
+  - _Character Defining Moment:_ **Angelica Ward** — Her refusal to die in the mud and her self-identification as the "Architect" show her resilience and ambition.

 ---